‘Imi Hale – Research, Education and Training Program has provided support to Hawaiian-serving agencies in three areas:

 - Other Resources: Newsletters, Publications List, and Links to relevant resources

-Learn more about ‘Imi Hale’s programs in research, education and training, and access our library of education materials at www.imihale.org.
+‘Imi Hale sunsetted in the fall of 2017.
+To learn more about ‘Imi Hale’s programs in research, education and training, or to access our extensive library of education materials, visit www.imihale.org.